seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 Choose Brand: After choosing a brand, the web will direct to the brand page with the brand name.
 Using the assert text to check if the brand name matches the brand that we choose for testing.

+Filter: After selecting the filter, it will present a lable on the product page.
+Using "assert element on present" to check if the present lable is the same as what you selected.

+Edit Personal Info: After editing info successfully, it will have an alert.
+If editing failed, it will have an error message.
+Using "assert text" to check if the text is "edit successfully" or "something error".

+Add Item into Cart: After adding item into cart successfully, it will have an alert.
+If not, it will have an error message.
+Using "assert text" to check if the text is "add successfully" or "something error".

 # how did you test each functionaity with different test data

 Sign In: We designed to test sign in functionality in two ways with correct account and wrong email/password.
 First, test sign in with the correct email and password.
 Then, test sign in with wrong email/password to see if we could sign in successfully.